MoonshotAI/Kimi-Linear/README.md

 <div align="center">
   <img width="90%" src="figures/perf_speed.png">
   <p><em><b>(a)</b> On MMLU-Pro (4k context length), Kimi Linear achieves 51.0 performance with similar speed as full attention.
-On RULER (128k context length), it shows Pareto-optimal performance (84.3) and 3.98x speedup. <b>(b)</b> Kimi Linear achieves 6.3x faster TPOT compared to MLA, offering significant speedups at long sequence lengths (1M tokens).</em></p>
+On RULER (128k context length), it shows Pareto-optimal performance (84.3) and a 3.98x speedup. <b>(b)</b> Kimi Linear achieves 6.3x faster TPOT compared to MLA, offering significant speedups at long sequence lengths (1M tokens).</em></p>
 </div>

 ## Overview

 Kimi Linear is a hybrid linear attention architecture that outperforms traditional full attention methods across various contexts, including short, long, and reinforcement learning (RL) scaling regimes.
-At its core is Kimi Delta Attention (KDA)—a refined version of [Gated DeltaNet](https://arxiv.org/abs/2412.06464) that introduces a more efficient gating mechanism to optimize the use of finite-state RNN memory.
+At it's core is Kimi Delta Attention (KDA)—a refined version of [Gated DeltaNet](https://arxiv.org/abs/2412.06464) that introduces a more efficient gating mechanism to optimize the use of finite-state RNN memory.

 Kimi Linear achieves superior performance and hardware efficiency, especially for long-context tasks.
-It reduces the need for large KV caches by up to 75% and boosts decoding throughput by up to $6\times$ for contexts as long as 1M tokens.
+It reduces the need for large KV caches by up to 75% and boosts decoding throughput by up to $6\times$ for context as long as 1M tokens.

-We open-source the KDA kernel in [FLA](https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/kda), and release two versions model checkpoints trained with 5.7T tokens.
+We open-sourced the KDA kernel in [FLA](https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/kda), and released two versions model checkpoints trained with 5.7T tokens.

 |      **Model**       | **#Total Params** | **#Activated Params** | **Context Length** |                                **Download Link**                                 |